AdobeDocs/contributor.fr-FR/help/writing-essentials/markdown.md

 Contenu affiché :

-Il s’agit de `inline code` dans un paragraphe de texte.
+This is `inline code` within a paragraph of text.

 Il s’agit d’un bloc de code clôturé :